arcadeJHS/svelte-4-web-component/README.md

 1. Create a Svelte component in `src/lib` (e.g., `Counter.svelte`).

-2. Add the Svelte element on top of the component source code: `<svelte:options customElement="PREFIX-counter" />`
+2. Add the Svelte element on top of the component source code: `<svelte:options customElement="PREFIX-counter" />` (see https://svelte.dev/docs/custom-elements-api).

     > **Note:** The "PREFIX-" prefix allows you to define prefixed custom elements.
 See the section about `vite.config.js` for further explanations.

+3. Inside the file ```vite.build.components``` define the prefix for your components, and list the Svelte components you would like to build as custom elements.
+For instance:

+    ```js
+    export const PREFIX = 'stg';

+    export const COMPONENTS = [
+    { tag: 'counter', entry: 'src/lib/Counter.svelte' },
+    { tag: 'counter-added', entry: 'src/lib/CounterAdded.svelte' }
+    ];
+    ```

+4. Run ```npm run build```.

-3. Then include in a html page one of the js file generated (see an example inside the DEMO folder):
+5. Then include in a html page one of the js file generated (see an example inside the DEMO folder):

 ```html
 <!DOCTYPE html>